Ajitha00027/Fraud-Detection-System-/README.md

 - Credit and debit transactions
 - Persist data using DAO layer
 - Fraud detection and validation logic
-- Automatic account blocking on fraud detectiong
+- Automatic account blocking on fraud detecting

 ---